percona/pg_tde/documentation/docs/global-key-provider-configuration/overview.md

 In production environments, storing encryption keys locally on the PostgreSQL server can introduce security risks.
 To enhance security, `pg_tde` supports integration with external Key Management Systems (KMS) through a Global Key Provider interface.

 This section describes how you can configure `pg_tde` to use the local and external key providers.

-To use an external KMS with `pg_tde`, follow these two steps:
+To use an external KMS with `pg_tde`:

 1. Configure a Key Provider
 2. Set the [Global Principal Key](set-principal-key.md)

 !!! note
     While key files may be acceptable for **local** or **testing environments**, KMS integration is the recommended approach for production deployments.

 !!! important
     When using HashiCorp Vault, **KV v2 is the recommended and supported integration method**.